 Sector-Specific Licensing

-Your Investment Registration Certificate (IRC) gets you into the country.
-It doesn’t let you operate.
+The Investment Registration Certificate (IRC) confirms investment approval.
+It doesn’t authorize operations.
 Conditional sectors require additional licenses from the governing ministry—telecommunications licenses from the Ministry of Information and Communications, educational permits from the Ministry of Education and Training, banking licenses from the State Bank of Vietnam (SBV).
 Each sectoral license imposes its own capital requirements, technical standards, and reporting obligations.

 Economic Needs Tests